fanelenan7/rails-users-sessions-flash-cookies/readme.md

 This version of Tunr breaks the fundamental rule of web security: Don't store passwords as plain text, even in a database.
 They should always be encrypted.

 That said, security is *complicated*, and you shouldn't let it prevent you from making an app (hence why we're not worrying about it here).
-When you get into a professional development environment, you'll likely have one teammate whose entire job is account security so no-one else needs to worry about it.

 ## Easy wins we didn't cover